rmachielse/ember-data-paperclip/README.md

 ### Limitations
 - FormData is not yet supported.
 Uploads happen using json and base64 at the moment.
-- The addon overrides some of the transform logic.
-This needs to be updated once [ds-transform-pass-options](https://github.com/emberjs/rfcs/blob/master/text/0001-transform-attribute-meta-parameter.md) is being implemented.
+- The optional serializer mixin overrides some of the internal transform logic.
+This currently only works for the json and active model serializers.

 ## License